OpenGammaProject/NPES-JSON/README.md

 The documentation has been generated using [JSON Schema for Humans](https://github.com/coveooss/json-schema-for-humans) using the command `generate-schema-doc .\schema\ index.html --config-file .\jsfh-conf.yaml`.

+## Changes upon v1

+- It is now possible to store multiple spectra in one file in an array structure.
+There is basically no limit on the number of spectra, so you can for example use it to combine files or to store spectra in a data logger context as discussed in [#2](https://github.com/OpenGammaProject/NPES-JSON/discussions/2).
+This basically takes the v1 of the standard, puts a bracket around all instances except for `schemaVersion` and allows you to have multiple entries in that array.

 ## Future Improvements

-- Making it possible to store multiple spectra in one file.
-At the moment this is only possible by appending multiple NPES JSON entries one after another in a single file.
-That works and it is valid JSON formatting, but it's neither officially supported nor documented.
+- None at the moment :)

 ## Supported Software